docs

 How does zero-downtime deployment work?

-deployra uses a rolling deployment strategy.
+Deployra uses a rolling deployment strategy.
 New instances are created with your updated code, health-checked, and gradually receive traffic.
 Old instances are terminated only after new ones are healthy and serving requests, ensuring continuous availability.

 Can I deploy specific branches or commits?